-Full of feminine mystique, from the great voodoo queen Marie Laveau to Baroness Micaela Pontalba, the savvy aristocrat who built Jackson Square’s historic Pontalba buildings, the French Quarter is an ideal setting for spending time with women you love.
-Whether you’re a mother-daughter duo, or traveling with a group of friends, the Prince Conti is a terrific launching pad for spending a delightful day in the company of women.
+Full of the feminine mystique, from the great voodoo queen Marie Laveau to Baroness Micaela Pontalba, the savvy aristocrat who built Jackson Square’s historic Pontalba buildings, the French Quarter is an ideal setting for spending time with women you love.
+Whether you’re a mother-daughter duo or traveling with a group of friends, the Prince Conti Hotel is a terrific launching pad for spending a delightful day in the company of women.

 Start Your Day at Café Conti

 You don’t have to leave the hotel to enjoy one of the Quarter’s most delicious breakfasts/brunches.
 Open every day from 7 a.m. to 3 p.m., Cafe Conti offers an extensive menu of crepes, from savory (crab and brie) to sweet (peaches and cream), along with brunch bites like Benedict of the Day and ham and brie baguettes.

 Shopping in the French Quarter runs a long gamut of opportunities: from high-end chain retail at The Shops at Canal Place to magical spell components at a voodoo-for-tourists shop located down a small back alleyway (Voodoo Authentica).
 You’ll find just about every version of retail therapy in the Quarter.
 So, hit the streets and check out the boutiques lining up on Chartres Street, or try on wigs at Fifi Mahony’s.
 Another must-shop destination: Trashy Diva, a motherlode of original vintage-inspired designs that flatter every body size and shape.

 Enjoy Happy Hour at Hermes Bar Antoine’s